- Chalk line

 A base coat of stain covers the concrete and makes your topcoat color more vibrant.
 Spray the first color (the base coat) onto wet concrete, applying just enough stain to cover the surface.
+We chose a light white concrete stain to start.
 Move the sprayer wand in a continuous circular motion.

 To create a marbleized look, spray on the second color while the first color is still wet.
 Don't worry about even coverage with the second coat—you want the colors to mix together.

 To finish creating the marbleized look, blend the first and second colors together with water.
 Use the water stream to push the stain to bare spots and to produce swirls in the stain.